-Mako sharks, the fastest fish in the sea, have fascinated divers and shark fans for many years.
+Mako sharks have fascinated divers and shark fans for many years.
 But having recently been listed as endangered, will we still be able to dive with them in years to come?

 And more importantly, what will happen if we lost these vital apex predators for good?

 The Shark Specialist Group of the International Union for the Conservation of Nature (IUCN) has recently announced that both the Shortfin and Longfin Mako shark are now classified as Endangered.

 Previously listed as Vulnerable, they have been downgraded to Endangered and are now officially at risk of going extinct.

 Professor Nicholas Dulvy, co-chair of the IUCN’s Shark Specialist Group commented that this latest news is alarming yet not surprising, as sharks such as these are slow growing and unprotected from overfishing.

 This fastest fish in the sea, capable of swimming at speeds exceeding 40mph, has no international fishing restrictions despite mako populations plummeting in recent years.

 In some regions, their populations have declined by up to 60 per cent.

 Why does it matter if Mako sharks go extinct?

 As an apex predator, a predator sitting at the top of oceanic food webs, mako sharks play a vital role in sustaining the health and functioning of ocean ecosystems.